Extrinsic homogeneity of parallel submanifolds: Introduction

-On the vector bundle $\rmL^2(TM,\bot f)$ there is a connection induced by $\nabla^M$ and $\nabla^\bot$ in the usual way, often called ``Van der Waerden-Bortolotti connection''.
+Furthermore, $h_p$ is a symmetric bilinear map on $T_pM$ with values in $\bot_pf$ for each $p\in M$\,, i.e. $h$ is a section of the vector bundle $\Sym^2(TM,\bot f)$\,.
+On the latter vector bundle, there is a connection induced by $\nabla^M$ and $\nabla^\bot$ in the usual way, often called ``Van der Waerden-Bortolotti connection''.

-\begin{definition} $f$ is called \emph{parallel} if its second fundamental form $h$ is a parallel section of the vector bundle $\rmL^2(TM,\bot M)$\,. \end{definition} In a similar fashion, we define parallel submanifolds of $N$ (via the isometric immersion given by the inclusion map $\iota^M:M\hookrightarrow N$).
+\begin{definition} $f$ is called \emph{parallel} if $h$ is a parallel section. \end{definition} In a similar fashion, we define parallel submanifolds of $N$ (via the isometric immersion defined by the inclusion map $\iota^M:M\hookrightarrow N$).
+It is known that a parallel submanifold of $N$ is always intrinsically a locally symmetric space and that a simply connected complete Riemannian manifold $M$ is necessarily a globally symmetric space in case there exists a parallel isometric immersion $f:M\to N$ (since $N$ is a symmetric space).